-BYPASS UNIT START UP PREPARATION
+BYPASS START UP PREPARATION

-Note: These instructions assume that all jumpers and DIP switches are in the factory default position as defined by schematic diagram E7L-00.

-- □ 1.
-Review this Bypass Technical Manual and any option instructions and schematics shipped with the Drive and Bypass unit. - □ 2.
-Verify that the model numbers and voltage ratings are as specified in the purchase order by matching the nameplate data for each unit to the purchase order. - □ 3.
-Verify that the unit has been installed in accordance with Chapter 1, Receiving and Mechanical Installation and Chapter 2, Electrical Installation. - □ 4.
-Inspect the security of the supply line power, ground connections and all control circuit connections as identified in Chapter 2, Electrical Installation.
+1. Review this Bypass Technical Manual and any option instructions and schematics shipped with the Drive and Bypass unit.
+2. Verify that the model numbers and voltage ratings are as specified in the purchase order by matching the nameplate data for each unit to the purchase order.
+3. Verify that the unit has been installed in accordance with Chapter 1, Receiving and Mechanical Installation and Chapter 2, Electrical Installation .
+4. Inspect the security of the supply line power, ground connections and all control circuit connections as identified in Chapter 2, Electrical Installation .
 Double check all the power wires and motor wires.

-Verify that the electrical supply power lines (L1, L2, L3) are connected to the input disconnect switch (S1 on the wiring diagram in Chapter 2) and that the motor leads (T1, T2, T3) are connected to the output terminals of the overload relay (S10 on the wiring diagram in Chapter 2).
-Ensure that all connections are tight, loose wire connections may cause intermittent problems or overheating.
+Verify that the electrical supply power lines are connected to the input circuit breaker and that the motor leads are connected to the output terminals of the overload relay.
+Ensure that all connections are tight , loose wire connections may cause intermittent problems or overheating.
 Factory connections sometimes come loose during shipment.

-□ 5.
-Review the installer's "as wired" schematic.
+5. Review the installer's "as wired" schematic.
 Determine if a driven motor "safety circuit" is connected.
 This is a series circuit of NC contacts from devices such as a smoke/fire sensor, freeze-up thermostat or high static pressure limit switch.
 Verify that these customer emergency contacts are properly terminated in the Bypass safety shutdown circuit.
-These contacts should be wired between terminal TB1-1 and TB1-9.
+These contacts should be wired between terminal TB1-1 and TB1-2 .
 No field programming is required.
 Verify that all other field installed wires are correctly terminated (included the shields).

-$\Box$ 6.
-Verify that the motor is wired for the application voltage.
-Record the motor nameplate information:

-Voltage \\\\\ Motor Rated Amps \\\\\
+6. Verify that the motor is wired for the application voltage.
+Record the motor nameplate information: Voltage Motor Rated Amps 7.

-- $\Box$ 7.
 Verify that the input voltage matches the Bypass unit rating.

-- □ 8.
-Verify that the motor rated full load amps (FLA) does not exceed the rated output current of the Drive and Bypass controlling it.
+8. Verify that the motor rated full load amps (FLA) does not exceed the rated output current of the Drive and Bypass controlling it.
 When multiple motors are simulaneously operated by the Drive, the sum of all motor FLA values must be less than or equal to that of the Drive and Bypass controlling them.

-- □ 9.
-Record any other connections to the Bypass unit, by terminal number to determine if special programming of any of the following is required. (see Chapter 5 or TM.E7.02 for programming details).

-- Multi-function Digital Inputs

-- Multi-function Digital Outputs
+9. Record any other connections to the Bypass unit, by terminal number to determine if special programming of any of the following is required. (see Chapter 5 for programming details).
+Multi-function Digital Inputs Multi-function Digital Outputs Analog Outputs Differential PI control 10.

-- Analog Outputs

-- Differential PI control

-□ 10.
 Verify that the building automation system logic is ready for the start, stop and speed command functions.